google/material-design-lite/README.md

 ## Overview

 [Web Starter Kit](http://developers.google.com/web/starter-kit) is a starting point for multi-screen web development.
 It encompasses opinionated recommendations on boilerplate and tooling for building an experience that works great across multiple devices.
-We help you stay productive & aligned with the best practices outlined in Google's [Web Fundamentals](http://developers.google.com/web/fundamentals).
+We help you stay productive and aligned with the best practices outlined in Google's [Web Fundamentals](http://developers.google.com/web/fundamentals).

 ## Features